 In addition to keeping you warm in extreme winter conditions, you can use a hooded wetsuit to protect you against cold wind and water to prevent surfer’s ear.
 This means you can wear a hooded wetsuit throughout the year.
 In other words, a hooded wetsuit doesn’t have to be the thickest winter wetsuit available.
 Instead, it could be an all-season 4/3mm hooded wetsuit.

 Neoprene boots and gloves

 To maximize the use of your hooded wetsuits, make sure your hands and feet stay warm.
 Your hands and feet often get cold first, so it’s important to buy a good set of neoprene booties and neoprene gloves.
 Winter booties should be between 3 and 6mm thickness and should have GBS (glued and blind stitched) seams or sealed seams.
-Avoid flatlock booties, these seams will leak.
+Avoid flatlock booties, as these seams will leak.
 When buying gloves, make sure you get the most flexible neoprene ones you can afford.
 There’s nothing worse than not being able to move your fingers.
-This will make you tired quickly and it definitely doesn’t help when paddling and duck diving.
+This will make you tired quickly and it definitely doesn’t help your paddling and duck diving.
 Make sure the wrist seals well and is long enough to overlap your wetsuit sleeves by a few centimetres.
 Always wear your boots and gloves over your wetsuit cuffs to prevent water flushing in, especially during a wipeout.